 Show the number of unread emails in the Dock icon

-The title bar has history buttons, shows the used Fastmail url (in red when beta), a Search field for searching inside an email with Previous and Next hit buttons, text scale buttons and a padlock for selecting to hide when FMail2 does not have the focus
+The title bar has history buttons, shows the used Fastmail url (in red when beta), a Search field for searching inside an email with Previous and Next buttons, text scale buttons and a padlock for selecting to hide when FMail2 does not have the focus